Toyota Landcruiser pricing and specifications

 Watch this video as David Lee, Product Education Administrator, Toyota Motor Corp., explains some of Toyota’s new off-roading Landcruiser attributes.
 You’ll also see our group tackling the off-road course Toyota set up for us in the Big Sky mountains.

 According to Toyota, the Landcruiser is the vehicle that put Toyota on the global map, which explains why they put so much effort into the SUV that holds their heritage.

-The Land Cruiser sports the most powerful V8 in the Toyota line-up, with an all-new 5.7-liter V8 engine and six-speed electronically controlled automatic transmission with a sequential shift mode.
+The Land Cruiser sports the most powerful V8 in the Toyota line-up, with an all-new 5.7-liter V8 engine and six-speed electronically-controlled automatic transmission with a sequential shift mode.
 The engine delivers 381 horsepower and 401 lb-ft of torque and carries a ULEV-II emissions status.
-Maximum towing capacity is 8,500 pounds, an increase of 2,000 pounds over the previous model.
+The maximum towing capacity is 8,500 pounds, an increase of 2,000 pounds over the previous model.

 The Land Cruiser adds other new standard safety features including, CRAWL Control, a direct tire pressure monitor system (TPMS), and front active headrests.